tlogan/ERST/README.md

     - encode fibonacci as an example to motivate 2-induction and test k-induction.
     - type annotations
     - subtyping
+- in paper, note farfetched conjecture that relational types is a more elegant foundation for math than dependent types.
+    - allows for greater automation: that is, automatic reusing of proofs across propositions across the transitive closure of subtyping.
 - in paper, note criteria of when variables are frozen (i.e. turned into skolems)
 - in paper, change subset inclusion to strict equality in subtyping rules
 - finish implementing inhabitable check